pragyaasapkota/System-Design-Concepts/Readme.md

 4. Spammy Pull Requests will be marked spam and then closed.

 5. The duplicate or copied content is strictly prohibited.
+Every content will be checked for plagarism and each content with more than 10% plagarized content will be reported.

 6. The topic should be under System Design Concepts.
 It might be even remotely related but no other than that.